polyphilz/pricing-weather-derivatives/README.md

 ### Usage
 Shiny app: https://shalini-s.shinyapps.io/weather-app/
+- can choose to model futures or options, and set a specific contract range, and risk value (tick)

 Alternatively, if you want to use the code yourself, run in the following order:
 - `$ python scrape_data.py`